Kuala Lumpur: Transportation

 As in most other Asian cities, driving is the main commuting choice in Kuala Lumpur.
 Every part of the city is well connected with highways.
 Kuala Lumpur has a comprehensive road network with more transportation development planned.
 Public transportation covers a variety of transport modes such as bus, rail and taxi.
 Despite efforts to promote public transport, utilisation rates are low, 16 per cent of the population in 2006.
-However, public transport utilisation will increase with the expansion of the rail network, operated by Prasarana Malaysia in Kuala Lumpur and the Klang Valley via its subsidiaries Rapid Rail and Rapid Bus, using the Rapid KL brand name.
+However, public transport utilisation has increased in recent years with the expansion of the rail network.
+Majority of the urban public transport modes in Kuala Lumpur and the Klang Valley are operated by Prasarana Malaysia via its subsidiaries Rapid Rail and Rapid Bus, using the Rapid KL brand name.
 Since the take over from Intrakota Komposit Sdn Bhd, Prasarana Malaysia has redrawn the entire bus network of Kuala Lumpur and the Klang Valley metropolitan area to increase passenger numbers and improve Kuala Lumpur's public transport system.
 Prasarana Malaysia has adopted the hub and spoke system to provide greater connectivity, and reduce the need for more buses.
 KL Sentral was added on 16 April 2001 and served as the new transport hub of the Klang Valley Integrated Transit System.